Monday, July 30, 2018

 Now, after 29 years in the writing profession, I've written countless stories and interviewed people ranging from Hall of Famers and prominent sports figures like George Brett (Hall of Fame cover story), Larry Brown, Phil Jackson, Charles Barkley, Shaquille O'Neal, Jerry Sloan, LeBron James, Larry Brown, John Stockton, Warren Moon, Roy Williams, Lynette Woodard, Dwayne Wade, Anna Kournikova, Bob Costas, Frank DeFord, Dolph Schayes (the best Jewish basketball player of all time), Tonya Knight (famous former bodybuilder who was featured on the TV show American Gladiator), and Bill Self to the common man/woman, including about 200 volunteers in the community in the Lawrence Journal-World.
 These inspiring people and my heroes included rape, incest and cancer survivors, former homeless people, recovering alcoholics, businessmen, attorneys, doctors, dentists, nurses, and idealist college students who wanted to change the world.
 It's been quite gratifying telling these stories and having people welcome me into their homes with open arms and hearts.
 I was so moved and humbled when I heard one of the volunteers cried when she read my story for the first time, believing I captured her sentiments so well.

-In addition, I've interviewed seemingly most people from all walks of life, including entreprenneurs, fitness competitors, inspiring KU graduates, Miss Kansas Annika Wooton, high school athletes, Voice of the Jayhawks Brian Hanni and so many more.
+In addition, I've interviewed people from all walks of life, including entreprenneurs, fitness competitors, inspiring KU graduates, Miss Kansas Annika Wooton, high school athletes, Voice of the Jayhawks Brian Hanni and so many more.
 Annika and I both got emotional when I asked her in person at a library in Wichita how the arts saved her life.
 As she paused for about 10 seconds, wiping tears from her eyes and composed herself (I composed myself, too, from my emotions), she spoke quite openly and candidly about being bullied in high school, having suicide thoughts and finding sanctuary in the art room and theatre with like-minded people.
 That open-ended question and Annika's answer completely made that sidebar.
 We spoke for 80 minutes, and afterwards, she asked me if I had any more questions.
 She smiled and said I had her whole bio with me.
 I always do extensive research on my interview subjects, and this was especially the case with Annika, such a lovely, inspiring and genuine young woman.
 Thank you Annika from the bottom of my heart for sharing your story with me, and helping people relate to what you went through in high school and overcome their tremendous adversity.

 Looking back, I knew I had a gift for asking life-searching questions and getting people to open up to me and share the most intimate details of their lives when I interviewed this non-traditional female student in my Reporting I class at KU, taught by my legendary and now sadly late professor Ted Frederickson ("Ted-Fred").
 During the middle of my interview with this woman, she broke down and cried, telling me she had never told any of this information to a person in her life.
 I was grateful that she felt comfortable in confiding in me and letting me tell her story, just like countless people I've interviewed over the decades have done with me.